hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/021_pratyahara_and_dharana.md

 a patient, continuous struggle for years can we succeed.

-After you have practised Pratyahara for a time, take the next step, the Dhâranâ, holding the mind to certain points.
+After you have practised Pratyahara for a time, take the next step, the Dhāranā, holding the mind to certain points.
 What is meant by holding the mind to certain points?
 Forcing the mind to feel certain parts of the body to the exclusion of others.
 For instance, try to feel only the hand, to the exclusion of other parts of the body.
 When the Chitta, or